 Stem cell therapy is any treatment that uses or targets stem cells.
 This is usually to help replace or repair damaged cells or tissues, but can also be used to prevent damage from happening in the first place.

-AHSCT is an aggressive and high-risk treatment which involves a number of steps, including:
+AHSCT is an aggressive treatment which has been used for over 20 years for the treatment of some cancers.
+It involves a number of steps, including:

 My quest to stop my MS in its track – a personal account from an ex-BBC correspondent Caroline Wyatt